CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 ---

-This section will describe how you can install Camunda and its components on Oracle WebLogic.
+This section will describe how you can install Operaton and its components on Oracle WebLogic.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants.

 * `$WLS_DOMAIN_HOME` points to the Oracle WebLogic application server domain directory (typically something like `/opt/oracle/WebLogic/domains/mydomain`).
-* `$PLATFORM_VERSION` denotes the version of Camunda you want to or have installed, e.g. `7.X.Y`.
+* `$PLATFORM_VERSION` denotes the version of Operaton you want to or have installed, e.g. `7.X.Y`.
-* `$WLS_DISTRIBUTION` represents the downloaded Camunda distribution for the Oracle WebLogic Application Server, e.g., `camunda-ee-oracle-wls-$PLATFORM_VERSION.zip`.
+* `$WLS_DISTRIBUTION` represents the downloaded Operaton distribution for the Oracle WebLogic Application Server, e.g., `camunda-ee-oracle-wls-$PLATFORM_VERSION.zip`.

-The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/oracle-wls/).
+The distribution is available at the [Operaton enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/oracle-wls/).
 You will be asked to enter the credentials you received during the trial or subscription process.
 {{< /note >}}

 # Setup

-Before you can install the Camunda components, you need to perform a number of required setup steps.
+Before you can install the Operaton components, you need to perform a number of required setup steps.

 ## Resource Configuration

-Camunda 7 requires a set of resources that need to be configured at the application server level:
+Operatonrequires a set of resources that need to be configured at the application server level:

 * One or multiple datasources to be used by the engine.
 * A work manager for the job executor.